cynwong/Team-Summary/README.md

     4. Select the names of the team members.
     5. Press Enter to generate the roster.
     6. Generated roster will be saved in the pre-defined folder and opened in the default browser.
-    7. If there are staff left un-assigned, program will ask the user if they wants to create another team.
+    7. If there are staff left un-assigned, the program will ask the user if they want to create another team.
     8. Press
         * "y" to create a new roster, or
         * "n" to exit the program.

 ## Future Development

-Current version uses data saved in data/employee file.
+The current version uses data saved in data/employee file.
 This can later be implemented to retrieve employees' data from a database.